Un amour pour moi

-"Un amour pour moi" (English: "a love for me") is the third single from Celine Dion's album Mélanie.
-It was released in March 1985 in Quebec, Canada.
-The B-side included another album track called "Comme on disait avant".
-It was also featured on Dion's album Les oiseaux du bonheur, released the same year in France.
-On 9 March 1985, the song entered the chart in Quebec, spending nineteen weeks on it and peaking at number twelve.
+"Un amour pour moi" (lit.
+'A love for me') is the third single from Celine Dion's album Mélanie.
+It was issued in February 1985 in Quebec, Canada.
+The B-side includes another album track, "Comme on disait avant".
+The song also appeared on Dion's French album Les oiseaux du bonheur, released the same year.
+On 9 March 1985, it entered the Quebec chart, where it spent 19 weeks and reached number 12.